|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These bacon burgers can be grilled, pan-grilled, broiled, or baked.
 Simple seasonings and diced bacon make these burgers juicy and delicious.
+A sprinkling of flour on the burger's surface helps to insulate the meat from the heat while creating a crust.

 An egg and some fresh breadcrumbs supplement the ground beef mixture, but if you prefer all meat burgers, skip the egg and bread crumbs and use about 2 pounds of ground beef.
 Finely diced bacon gives the burgers a bit of smoky flavor and adds juiciness.
 The burgers are flavored with simple seasonings along with chopped onion and Worcestershire sauce.
 Use ground chuck, or a meat to fat ratio of 85/15 for the juiciest, most flavorful burgers.